St. Johns County Expungement & Record Sealing Attorneys

 What Sets Expungement Apart from Record Sealing?

 Knowing the subtle differences between expungement and record sealing is essential for anyone seeking to erase their criminal record.
 Although both methods aim to restrict the availability of criminal records, their approaches vary.
 Expungement effectively eliminates the record, creating an illusion as if the arrest or conviction never took place.
 This implies that an expunged record won’t show up during a background check.
 Conversely, record sealing doesn’t delete the record but limits its accessibility.
 The record remains, but it’s concealed from the public eye.
-However, certain government bodies might still be able to access it.
+However, certain government bodies might still be able to access it and other criminal records.

 What Are the Steps in the Expungement Process?